 Distressed and Distressing?

 It is important to remember that sometimes an expression of anger or frustration is a healthy outlet for a student.
 While other times when students who are feeling distressed, may act out in ways that are inappropriate or even disruptive.
 If you have a student who exhibits this kind of behaviour, communicate your observations to your campuses’ counselling or health services staff.
 They will help connect the student with appropriate resources and support you in maintaining your desired classroom environment.
 It would also be useful to seek advice/support from someone in your academic department.
 Disruptive behaviour is not always a sign of a mental health problem, so it may not be appropriate to address the problem through counselling or health services.
-Even in cases where disruptions are the result of mental health challenges, your academic department can help you address safety, security, and other concerns.
+Even in cases where disruptions are the result of mental health conditions, your academic department can help you address safety, security, and other concerns.
 Finally, if you are aware that the student is registered with your accessibility office, you can also reach out to their counsellor for advice and assistance.

-You can play a vital role in promoting campus mental health by taking action when you notice someone exhibiting the signs of mental health challenges.
+You can play a vital role in promoting campus mental health by taking action when you notice someone exhibiting the signs of mental health conditions.
 By working with other members of the campus community, you can help at-risk students connect with the services they need.
 As such, you may help them avoid considerable harm.
 It is important, though, to respond in ways that do not compromise anyone’s safety.
 If you believe that a student poses an immediate danger to themselves, you, or others, contact campus security/local police immediately.